-Media clip: For inserting a movie or sound object.
+Media clip: For inserting a movie or sound object (available only under Windows).
 A dialog box is displayed for you to select the file to use.
-(Note: Not all versions of Presentations have this feature.)

-OLE object: For inserting an OLE object.
+OLE object: For inserting an OLE object (available only under Windows).
 A dialog box is displayed prompting you to either create a new OLE object or to select an existing file.